Frank: I see you shiver with antici...

 Humph: And points mean Gatwick Airport.
 What do points mean?

 A few people: Gatwick Airport!

 Jack: ...And points mean prizes.
 What do idiots shout?

 Jack: Thank you.

-- The classic example is probably Peter Pan demanding that the audience clap to restore Tinkerbell, which makes this Older Than Radio.
+- Older than Television: Peter Pan demanding that the audience clap to restore Tinkerbell in the 1904 play.

 - Ayn Rand's Night of January 16th had a jury selected from the audience to judge the defendant guilty or innocent at the end of the play.